shuaichaochao/MambaHash/README.md

 We utilized partial pre-trained model weights, named groupmamba_small_ema.pth, with the link [Amshaker](https://github.com/Amshaker/GroupMamba).

 Next, you need to install a package specific to Mamba, which can also be found at link [Amshaker](https://github.com/Amshaker/GroupMamba).
-Please install kernels/selective_scan according to the instructions.
+Please install kernels/selective_scan according to the instructions, you will need cuda>=11.3 and gcc>=8.1.0.

 ## Datasets